The people who walked in darkness have seen a great light;

 From his fullness we have all received, grace upon grace.
 The law indeed was given through Moses; grace and truth came through Jesus Christ.
 No one has ever seen God.
 It is God the only Son, who is close to the Father's heart, who has made him known

-This original goodness was to be shattered by the abuse of human free will, so that as Isaiah says "darkness covered the earth, and thick darkness the peoples" (Is 60:2).
-To dispel this darkness needed a new act of creation, and the ideal of goodness took on human flesh with the birth of Christ into our world.
-He was the true light coming into the world, so that "the people that walked in darkness have seen a great light " (Is 9:2).
-God, who had created man in his own image and likeness, has raised us up, by lowering himself to become one of us.
+But this original goodness and justice was to be shattered, because our first parents abused the freedom of will granted them by God, so that once again, as the prophet Isaiah says "darkness came to cover the earth, and thick darkness the peoples."
+(Is 60:2), To dispel this darkness, a new creation was needed, and the ideal of goodness and perfection became a living reality, when the light of Christ came into the world. ."he people that walked in darkness have seen a great light; for those who lived in a land of deep shadow a light has shone."
+(Is 9:2).
+For God, who had created man in his own image and likeness, had now identified with the human race, and by assuming the body of a child in the image of man, had lowered himself and become one of us.)

-We often associate snow with Christmas, (at least in the northern hemisphere), and when it does come and shrouds everything with a white mantle, calm settles over the countryside, especially at night-time.
-That combination of darkness and calm was the setting for the first Christmas.
-As the Book of Wisdom states, "When all things were in quiet silence, and the night was in the middle of her course, your almighty Word leaped down from heaven, from your royal throne" (Wis 18:14f).
-At Christmas God says once again, "Let there be light!"
-Let all the gloom, darkness and sin, which so often blight our human race, give way to a new age of glory to God and peace on earth.
+It has become a tradition to associate snow with Christmas, and when it does come, shrouding everything with its white mantle, a stillness settles over the countryside, especially at night-time.
+That combination of darkness and stillness was the setting for the first Christmas.
+As the Book of Wisdom states, "When all things were in quiet silence, and the night was in the middle of her course, your almighty Word leaped down from heaven, from your royal throne."
+(Wis 18:14f).
+It was as if God was saying a second time, "Let there be light."... let the gloom and darkness, which exemplify the fallen and corrupt aspect of our human condition, be lifted, ushering in a new age of glory to God and peace on earth among all its people.
+And so an angel of the Lord appeared to a little group of shepherds, humble men looking after their flocks in the enveloping darkness, and the brightness of the Lord shone round them.
+"Do not be afraid," the angel reassured them. ."Listen, I bring you news of great joy, a joy to be shared by the whole people.
+Today a Saviour has been born to you; he is Christ the Lord."~~